 WPS stands for Word Presentation Spreadsheet, the 3 basic programs that come with the Office bundle.
 This is the local installation that I use the most and the one I install on my friends and family’s computers when they need a program to create documents.

 This is balance of somewhere between the two of them.
 Looks like a good mix between WPS and Open Office.
-I havent used this too much but I know that it is highly regarded in the open source community.
-It usually comes preloaded on Linux operating systems on Raspberry Pi’s OS as well for a good reason.
-I havent used it too much since I was just used to using WPS by the time I discovered Libre.
+I haven’t used this too much but I know that it is highly regarded in the open source community.
+It usually comes preloaded on Linux operating systems and Raspberry Pi’s OS as well for a good reason.
+Never got around to playing with it since I was just used to using WPS by the time I discovered Libre.